 “Have you found him this time?”
 The snake asked, the baby smiling brightly and quite unharmed.

 “Yes, and!”
-She cried out in joy as she saw that her left hand had grown back.
+She cried out in joy, as she saw that her left hand had grown back.

-“Now then, let us go to my family and repay you for your kindness.”
+“Now, then, let us go to my family, and repay you for your kindness.”

 “You have shown me enough kindness, it is I who should repay you!”

 “Quickly, before the sun sets.”
-The snake brushed aside her words as they descended away from the deep and narrow gorges.
-Away from the craggy ledges, and on to where the trees thinned and reached out with crooked branches towards the desert.
-As they drew closer, a heady scent reached her and she breathed in deeply.
+The snake brushed aside her words, as they descended from the deep and narrow gorges.
+Away from the craggy ledges, they trailed, and on to where the trees thinned, and reached out, with crooked branches, towards the desert.
+As they drew closer, a heady scent reached her, and she breathed in deeply.

-Slithers of white mist were coiling around a cluster of frankincense trees, and where, draped over a particularly gnarled one, rested two Cobras.
-They bore their fangs as she approached, but the cobra who she had journeyed with, slithered ahead and up into the tree until it disappeared beneath the mass of green leaves.
+Slithers of white mist were coiling around a cluster of frankincense trees where, draped over a particularly gnarled one, rested two Cobras.
+They bared their fangs, as she approached, but the cobra, which she had journeyed with, slithered ahead, and up into the tree, until it disappeared beneath the mass of green leaves.

 “Come.”
 It hissed, as she slowly approached the tree.

-The cobra told his family her story and gladly they welcomed her.
+The cobra told his family her story, and gladly they welcomed her.
 For many months she stayed, until she knew in her heart that she must travel on.

-“If you must leave then they will offer you many beautiful things.
+“If you must leave, then they will offer you many beautiful things.
 Politely decline.
-Ask only for my father's ring and my mother’s casket.”
+Ask only for my father”s ring and my mother”s casket.”

-“You have already shown me much kindness, I do not feel comfortable accepting anymore.”
+“You have already shown me much kindness, I do not feel comfortable accepting any,more.”

 “Please, trust me.”
-It said as the two cobras slithered towards her.
+It said, as the two cobras slithered towards her.

 “You are leaving?”